AriMeron/Game/README.md

 -   The primary battleground will be the Capitol Rotunda, featuring strategically placed crates and walls to provide cover and enhance gameplay.
 -   Possibly, additional rooms within the Capitol Building can be included in the map.
+-   Can expand to having different maps with different styles and layouts.
+-   Add user created maps and designs to the game.
+Maybe even a separate studio for creating these designs.

 **Player Avatars:**